podlove/podlove-specifications/podlove-streaming-extension.md

 The `<pse:live-streaming>` element accepts the following attributes:

 >**`info-url="url"`**
-:    This is an URL pointing to a website which provides all additional information the podcaster wants to share with his livestream listeners (like chat information, iCal for the live shows, ...)
+:    This is an URL pointing to a website which provides all additional information the podcaster wants to share with his livestream listeners (like chat information, iCal for the live shows, ...).
+This attribute is optional.

 ### <pse:time> ###